dezanche/dezanche/README.md

 I work as a medical physicist and associate professor specializing in magnetic resonance imaging (MRI).
 [Here](https://apps.ualberta.ca/directory/person/dezanche) is a page with more information.

-My github repositories contain hardware designs (and associated code if applicable) for the following applications.
+My github repositories include both software and hardware designs (and associated code if applicable) for the following applications.
 I hope you find them useful.

 # Phantoms for MRI
 Phantoms are the test objects used to evaluate the performance of MRI scanners and measure their performance.
 These are 2 examples that were developed in my lab: